 Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 This guide will try to focus on setting up the basics needed to get started.
-The focus is currently primarily on working with 3D assets.
+The focus of this page is primarily on working with 3D assets.

 - Tools